404Setup/404Setup/README.md

 This is not my main job, I am busy with other things in reality, so there will not be any paid projects released, and I don't want it to delay me too much.

-Golang, Java, and a little bit of Rust, that's all I have.
+Golang, Java, Kotlin, and a little bit of Rust, that's all I have.

 ---